Metriplectic Conditional Flow Matching for Dissipative Dynamics: Empirical Study

 \section{Empirical Study}

-\textbf{Task and data.}} We evaluated MCFM on a controlled dissipative system: the damped pendulum.
-Training pairs are short one–step segments obtained from the ground–truth ODE $\dot q=p/M,\;\dot p=-MgL\sin q-\gamma p$ with $\gamma$ sampled uniformly in $[0.05,0.30]$, step $\Delta t=0.1$, and $500$ trajectories for training and $100$ for testing.
+\textbf{Task and data.} We evaluated MCFM on a controlled dissipative system: the damped pendulum.
+Training pairs are short one-step segments obtained from the ground-truth ODE $\dot q=p/M,\;\dot p=-MgL\sin q-\gamma p$ with $\gamma$ sampled uniformly in $[0.05,0.30]$, step $\Delta t=0.1$, and $500$ trajectories for training and $100$ for testing.
 This setting isolates the question of \emph{physical consistency under dissipation} while keeping the supervision simple (short transitions rather than long rollouts).

 \textbf{Models and training.} The baseline (\textbf{UF}) is an unconstrained neural velocity field $v_\theta(x,t)$ with Fourier time features; it is trained by conditional flow matching (CFM) on the same pairs as MCFM.
-Our \textbf{Hard–MCFM} parameterizes $v_\theta$ through a metriplectic split $J\nabla H_\theta - G_\theta\nabla\Phi_\theta$ with fixed skew $J$ and learned $G_\theta\succeq 0$, enforcing the conservative - dissipative decomposition by design.
-At test time, UF is integrated by RK4; MCFM uses a Strang splitting sampler (symplectic Hamiltonian half–steps plus a proximal metric \say{shrink} $p\!\leftarrow\!p/(1+\gamma_\theta\Delta t)$) to preserve the structure discretely.
+Our \textbf{Hard--MCFM} parameterizes $v_\theta$ through a metriplectic split $J\nabla H_\theta - G_\theta\nabla\Phi_\theta$ with fixed skew $J$ and learned $G_\theta\succeq 0$, enforcing the conservative--dissipative decomposition by design.
+At test time, UF is integrated by RK4; MCFM uses a Strang splitting sampler (symplectic Hamiltonian half-steps plus a proximal metric \say{shrink} $p\!\leftarrow\!p/(1+\gamma_\theta\Delta t)$) to preserve the structure discretely.

 \textbf{Metrics.} Over a $5$\,s rollout we report: (i) energy \emph{increase fraction} $\tfrac{1}{T}\sum_t\mathbf{1}[E_{t+1}>E_t]$ (target $0$); (ii) \emph{max energy ratio} $\max_t E_t/E_0$ (target $\le1$); (iii) \emph{final energy ratio} $E_T/E_0$ (smaller is more dissipative); (iv) \emph{sign-error fraction} $\tfrac{1}{T}\sum_t\mathbf{1}[\dot E(t)>0]$; and (v) a terminal-distribution fit via sliced Wasserstein-2 (SW-2).
 Together, these capture geometry, monotonicity, and distributional accuracy.